 An introductory home loan isn't the only way you can save money and reduce the life of your loan.
 Other ways you can save on your loan include:

-In today’s highly competitive home loan market, lenders are doing everything they can to hold on to customers.
-As a result, at the end of your intro period you could try talking to your lender to see if they will offer you a lower interest rate than the revert rate, or perhaps offer you an extension to your intro period.
-They'll want to keep your business, so they may offer a better deal so you don’t take your loan elsewhere.
+In the modern competitive home loan market lenders are doing everything they can to hold on to customers.
+It could be worth talking to your lender to see if they will offer you a lower interest rate - you might find threatening to take your business elsewhere is sometimes enough to shave a few percentage points off your rate.

 2. Refinancing to another lender

-If your lender doesn’t want to come to the table or you’re just keen to go elsewhere, refinancing to a different lender could be a good option.
+If your lender doesn't want to come to the table, refinancing to a different lender could be another good option.
 You could refinance to another introductory home loan or simply to another loan with a low rate.
-Make sure the costs of refinancing don’t outweigh the savings you’ll gain from refinancing.
+Make sure the costs of refinancing don't outweigh the savings you'll gain from refinancing.

 3. Using offset accounts